Francesca Gardner, St Catharine's

 Research Interests

 My PhD focuses on pastoral competition in the long eighteenth century.
 There is very little criticism on the singing contest trope outside of classical scholarship, particularly after the early modern period and especially compared to the volume of work on amorous and elegiac pastoral; my research hopes to begin to fill in some of these gaps.
 It argues that British pastoral poetry changes substantially after the influential Pope-Philips dispute, which was conceived of as metatextual amoebean verse; the idea of pastoral as a competition between texts persists.
 In other words, competition is not only an intratextual trope (i.e., within pastoral poems)—though an increased interest in the trope may be observed—but a broader intertextual spirit defining pastoral poetry and permeating its development.
-The thesis explores how competition interacts with pastoral innocence and harmony, how it lends pastoral a satirical edge, how it changes as the locus amoenus becomes a less stable concept over the course of the period, how it blends with folk traditions, and how the judgements pronounced at the end of pastoral singing contests are used as models for critical judgement.
+The thesis explores how competition interacts with pastoral innocence and harmony, how it lends pastoral a satirical edge, how it changes as the locus amoenus becomes a less stable concept over the course of the period, how it blends with folk traditions, and how the judgments pronounced at the end of pastoral singing contests are used as models for critical judgment.

-The literary essay | Technography and machines, particularly in relation to Philip Larkin/lawnmower poems | Milton's typology | The conceptualisation and organisisation of knowledge (e.g. rhetoric, commonplacing, taxonomy) | Comedy and humour, especially early modern city comedy and Romantic parody/parodies of the Romantics | Puppets | Light
+Pastoral, georgic, and 'nature' writing | The literary essay | Technography and machines, particularly in relation to Philip Larkin and lawnmower poems | Milton's typology | The conceptualisation and organisisation of knowledge (esp. rhetoric, commonplacing, taxonomy) | Comedy and humour, especially Romantic parody/parodies of the Romantics | Puppets | Light

 In general, I am drawn to genre, close reading, and interdisciplinarity.